 This solution could save you so much time, your stock takes would be much more accurate and as a result, you will have a powerful system in place.

-Make sure your locations are labelled clearly and are used efficiently.
+Make sure your locations are labeled clearly and are used efficiently.
 If you find yourself hunting for the products despite having a system in place, then there is something wrong with your locations.
-Some solutions can be to reorganise your locations, or perhaps you may need to consider the possibility that your business has out-grown its current space.
+Some solutions can be to reorganise your locations, or perhaps you may need to consider the possibility that your business has outgrown its current space.

 The Stock Traceability system we love